deanebarker/Episerver-Markup/README.md

 # Episerver Markup

-A library to assist working with "hand-coded" markup in Episerver CMS.
+A library to assist working with hand-coded markup in Episerver CMS.
+The goal is to allow front-end developers to deploy HTML/CSS/JS code as content, and have that code "bootstrap" itself by managing all necessary references to supporting JS and CSS files.

 ## Summary